Mushfiqur Rahim: 2012-2015

-In the 2012 Asia Cup, under Mushfiqur Rahim's captaincy, Bangladesh won two out of the three games they have played and reached the final for the first time where they lost to Pakistan.
+In the 2012 Asia Cup, under Rahim's captaincy, Bangladesh won two out of the three games they have played and reached the final for the first time where they lost to Pakistan.
 In April his grade A+ central contract was renewed.
-On 11 March 2013, during the first test of the tour of Sri Lanka in Galle, Mushfiqur Rahim became the first Bangladeshi to score a double hundred, beating the previous highest of 190 set by Mohammed Ashraful earlier in the day.
+On 11 March 2013, during the first test of the tour of Sri Lanka in Galle, Rahim became the first Bangladeshi to score a double hundred, beating the previous highest of 190 set by Mohammed Ashraful earlier in the day.

-Mushfiqur Rahim announced his resignation as captain on 8 May 2013, but a few days later Mushfiqur announced he had made a "mistake", and on 3 July 2013 the BCB announced they would be retaining Mushfiqur as captain until the end of the year.
+Rahim announced his resignation as captain on 8 May 2013, but a few days later Rahim announced he had made a "mistake", and on 3 July 2013 the BCB announced they would be retaining him as captain until the end of the year.

-Mushfiqur Rahim continued his captaincy in 2014 and lost to Sri Lanka in a home series.
+Rahim continued his captaincy in 2014 and lost to Sri Lanka in a home series.
 During the series, he suffered a finger injury and Mohammad Mithun replaced him as wicket-keeper.
 He also missed out the T20 international matches against Sri Lanka in which Mashrafe Mortaza took the job of captaincy.
 He scored his second one-day international century against India at the beginning of the 2014 Asia Cup but struggled in that match with his injury.

-In the next match against Afghanistan, Mushfiqur Rahim continued his good form but Bangladesh lost the match by 32 runs, the first time they had lost to an associate team since gaining Test status.
+In the next match against Afghanistan, Rahim continued his good form but Bangladesh lost the match by 32 runs, the first time they had lost to an associate team since gaining Test status.
 His team also lost the match against Pakistan in that same tournament even after scoring 326 runs which was their highest ODI score, courtesy of Shahid Afridi's knock.
 Later they lost to Sri Lanka in their last match of the series which made them lose all three matches.

 Bangladesh qualified for the super 10s in the 2014 ICC World Twenty20, by winning two of their three matches in the qualifying stage.
 But they were knocked out in the super 10s, having lost all the four matches.

 Bangladesh toured the West Indies in August 2014.
-During the first Test, Mushfiqur scored 116 in the second innings, picking up his third Test century.
+During the first Test, he scored 116 in the second innings, picking up his third Test century.
 However, they lost all three ODIs and two Test matches.

-In September 2014, the BCB appointed Mortaza as the ODI captain, although Mushfiqur Rahim retained the Test captaincy.
+In September 2014, the BCB appointed Mortaza as the ODI captain, although Rahim retained the Test captaincy.
 In November 2014, Bangladesh whitewashed Zimbabwe in both the three Tests and five ODIs.
 He was also awarded the man of the series for the ODI matches.

 During the group stage of the 2015 Cricket World Cup, Bangladesh defeated England, as a result they qualified for the second quarterfinal.
-In that match Mahmudullah Riyad and Mushfiqur Rahim made the highest partnership (141 runs) for any wicket for Bangladesh in a World Cup match which was also Bangladesh's highest ODI partnership against England.
+In that match Mahmudullah Riyad and Rahim made the highest partnership (141 runs) for any wicket for Bangladesh in a World Cup match which was also Bangladesh's highest ODI partnership against England.